 Grazing is an essential management tool for many of our core sites, and particularly the commons through the city such as Midsummer Common, Stourbridge Common, Coldham's Common as well as Sheep's Green and Coe Fen.
 The action of grazing animals is critical within the grasslands to create the micro-niches within which wildflowers can flourish, and to ensure that some species are not allowed to dominate.
 Cattle dung provides an ecosystem for a diverse range of invertebrates, which in turn feed birds and bats.
 However, grazing performs other functions, not least the sustainable production of food, as well as creating a sense of place in our city.
 In order for grazing to effectively perform each of these roles a careful balance is required which meets the needs of biodiversity, graziers and the welfare of livestock.
+We recognise the impacts that livestock can have on climate change, however we believe that grazing appropriate levels of stock can be an effective tool in creating a high quality grassland which in itself can be an important carbon sink.

 Our aim is to develop a grazing strategy that meets these requirements through review of grazing management plans and liaison with graziers.
 The aspiration would be to achieve sustainable grazing for graziers and floristic diversity across our core sites but also those of other organisations within the city such as the Colleges or conservation organisations like the Wildlife Trust or Cambridge Past Present and Future.
 A key element of this project would be to measure change and success for all stakeholders.